britannic/usg_vpn/README.md

 Usually we just manually restart the USGs at either end of the VPN, but during working hours this is disruptive.
 Also, the fail-over detection settings were too sensitive for our use case, so the config.gateway.json file contains our preferred parameters.

-We created wan-event-vpn-reset.sh reusing /config/scripts/wan-event-report.sh and adding the commands required to get the site to site VPN working again.
+We created wan-event-vpn-reset.sh by reusing Ubiquiti's /config/scripts/wan-event-report.sh and adding the commands required to get the site to site VPN working again.
 The script is called whenever a fail over event occurs. /config is preserved when upgrading EdgeOS and the config.gateway.json ensures the configuration is provisioned after reboots etc.

 Be sure to set the execute bit when you install wan-event-vpn-reset.sh: